aammd/Habitat_Filtering/MS/OrgSize.md

 Such effects of species interactions on species distributions cannot be excluded in this study.
-For example, in bromeliads, consumption rates of damselflies may be reduced by high detrital density [@Klecka2014;@Srivastava2006a]; that is, in _Aechmea_ (open habitats, less detritus) bromeliads as compared to _Neoregelia_ (closed habitats, more detritus) bromeliads.
-As predators can show preference for different prey (Chapter 2), differences in macroinvertebrate composition between these two bromeliad species could be more related to top-down effects than environmental tolerances _per se_.
+For example, in bromeliads, consumption rates of damselflies may be reduced by high detrital density [@Klecka2014;@Srivastava2006a], that is, in _Neoregelia_ (closed habitats, more detritus) bromeliads as compared to _Aechmea_ (open habitats, less detritus) bromeliads.
+Predators can also show preference for different prey (Chapter 2), and prey differ in their resistance of predators [@Hammill2015].
+These top-down effectd could create differences in macroinvertebrate composition between these two bromeliad species, beyond the effect of environment _per se_.

 More generally, species interactions besides predation may also shift over environmental gradients.
 For example, interactions within a trophic level can